SilkRose/Pony/stories/leaning-on-love/leaning-on-love.md

 "I had to make deliveries for like a long time.
 It took extra long because I couldn't stop thinking about Twilight Sparkle.
 What'd you research?"

 "I was trying to research romance.
-I didn't have much luck, I couldn't stop thinking about Pinkie Pie.
-After that I decided to try and write my feelings down in a letter, but that didn't go to well.
+I didn't have much luck, as I couldn't stop thinking about Pinkie Pie.
+After that I decided to try and write my feelings down in a letter, but that didn't go too well, either.
 Why were you thinking about Twilight Sparkle?"

 I blush.
 "I have a crush on her and I just love being around her.
 She's such a good friend and she's super pretty!
 Why were you thinking about Pinkie Pie?"

 "I was thinking of Pinkie Pie for similar reasons.
 She always makes me smile.
 She's a great friend and she's the cutest pony I know.
 What'd you do after the deliveries?"

 "Well, I went to help Rainbow, she wanted to do some pranking together.
-I tried my best, but she could tell something was up.
-I wasn't doing my best.
-She asked what was up, and I explained everything to her."
+I tried my best, but I didn't do my best, and she could tell something was up.
+So she asked me, and I explained everything to her."

 "What'd she say?"

 "She said I should just go talk to Twilight about how I feel.
-I told her I wanted to, but its hard.
+I told her I wanted to, but it's hard.
 I really like Twilight.
 I don't want to say anything that messes up our friendship."

 "I know what you mean.
 I really want to talk to Pinkie Pie, but I keep putting it off."